 Any bookie worth their salt will have a full range of live betting options for all the major US and European leagues.
-To get an idea if you take a look at the pre-match markets offered there is usually a comparable number of lines (if not more) provided in play.
+To get an idea, if you take a look at the pre-match markets offered there is usually a comparable number of lines (if not more) provided in play.

 Live betting is best done with a bookie with the right interface and style to suit you and your device.
 Betting in play with live streaming is even better and while you are not yet able to stream the really top NFL/NBA/MLB and NHL events due to copyright there are tons of other streams available now for other leagues and tournaments.
 Read our live streaming article for recommended sites.

-If you can't get streaming you can quite often get audio commentaries, these are useful in Europe where matches may not be available on the radio.
+If you can’t get streaming you can quite often get audio commentaries, and these are useful in Europe where matches may not be available on the radio.
 Most of the bigger bookies now do this including William Hill, Coral, Ladbrokes and Betfred.
 You can read about each bookmakers live betting and streaming services individually in our site reviews.

 News, Results and Statistics

-The higher scoring a game is the more form comes in to play and you don't get much more high scoring that US Sports.
+The higher scoring a game is the more form comes in to play and you don’t get much more high scoring than US Sports.
 A good news, statistics and results section is therefore vital for anyone looking for a regular betting site to bet on these sports.

-William Hill – One of the best US Sport statistics services on the internet, not just from a bookie.
+William Hill – One of the best US Sport statistics services on the internet, not just from a bookie but anywhere.
 The section has a full database for CFL, MLB, NBA, NHL, NCAAB, NCAAF, NFL and WNBA with full defensive/offensice stats, game logs, previews, injury lists, schedules, transfers, standings and leagues, etc. This is broken down by teams and even individual players.
 Perfect for anyone who wants to study their bets.